openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 If the image files have already been uploaded onto Janeway, you can select them instead.

-If you need to upload a large number of images, it might be faster to use the zip uploader (see **Upload ZIP file** in the picture below).
+If you need to upload a large number of images, it may be faster to use the zip uploader (click on **Upload zip file**, highlighted in the image below).
 To do so, create a ZIP archive file with all the image files.
 The image filenames must match the links in the typeset file; otherwise, they will not be imported.

 ## Styling